saun09/A-Bandit-Simulator-with-Biased-Human-Feedback/README.md

 - This table measures fairness by tracking how often items from **Group A** were selected.
 Ideally, if both groups have equal quality, the ratio should be close to **0.5**.

-Significant deviation (e.g., ε-Greedy with honest users selecting Group A 75% of the time) suggests **algorithmic favoritism**—which may stem from biased feedback loops.
+Significant deviation (ex- ε-Greedy with honest users selecting Group A 75% of the time) suggests **algorithmic favoritism**—which may stem from biased feedback loops.
 This mimics real-world settings like TikTok, where viral trends can lead to echo chambers, disproportionately promoting one content genre or demographic group over others.

 Thompson Sampling maintains near-0.5 group balance on average, indicating that probabilistic exploration can help mitigate unintended group-level disparities in attention or exposure.